handiko/Trading-Strategy-Development-Example/README.md

 ![](./re-opt-scheme.png)

 ## Backtest Result from The Strategy Above
-The strategy is backtested on USDJPY forex pair, D1 timeframe, from 2019-01-01.
+The strategy is backtested on the USDJPY forex pair, D1 timeframe, from 2019-01-01, and using price data from Tickmill-Real

 ![](./backtest-result.png)